dbandstra/oxid/doc/Code organization.md

       implementation of `pdraw` (which supports WebGL 1).
     * `sh build_web.sh www` (which calls `zig build wasm` and copies artifacts to `www` folder where the game can be served).
+* `src/verifydemo.zig`
+    * A command-line tool that headlessly simulates a demo file and prints player 1's final score to stdout.

 ## src/oxid/